RileyMoore01/Leetcode/C#/README.txt

   .Substring - Use indexOf to find the char position, then Substring will grad that section of teh stirng .ToUpper() - .Net method
   .ToLower() - .Net method
+  .Substring(index1, toIndex2) - Grabs a substring of the string calling the method

 Ternary Operators -> Like an if else in one line string result = (color == "blue") ? "blue" : "Not Blue";